 This is some text

-The team, lead by Millie Cattlin and Joseph Norster, has a hands-on approach with an attitude defined by generosity and caretaking towards community, physical infrastructure, local context and the public more broadly.
+Led by Millie Cattlin and Joseph Norster, the team has a hands-on approach with an attitude defined by generosity and caretaking towards community, infrastructure, local community and the public.

 This website provides information on major ongoing projects.
-For reference to a range of previous projects, writing and ideas in development, please refer to The Projects Archive.
+For reference to previous projects and ideas please refer to The Projects Archive.

 We are architects, designers and makers; we are caretakers and maintenance workers; we are curators, programmers and educators.
 We believe in the importance of public space, freely and equally available to all.
 Our projects are experiments, driven by these ideas.

 Testing Grounds is an open space within Melbourne’s Arts Precinct for creative practices of all kinds to test, develop and share their work.
 Designed as a simple piece of creative infrastructure, its functional grid acts as an enabler for use.